A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 It’s not easy recommending a graphic design store that has such a cheesily designed logo but in the interests of design snob neutrality I hereby give my backing to Graphics Direct as one of the best places to buy graphics supplies online.

 For their sheer range of graphic design essentials and specialist tools at decent prices Graphics Direct are hard to beat.
-Throw in a 12% discount for students via Student Beans and you’re looking at a serious competitor to Amazon and eBay for cheap graphic design supplies.
+Throw in a their Rewards Scheme and you’re looking at a serious competitor to Amazon and eBay for cheap graphic design supplies.

 Graphics Direct – Airbrush Equipment